TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.microsoft.network/vpngwsitetositeconn.md

             "controlType": "dropdown",
             "displayLabel": "Did you use on-premise device configuration script?", "watermarkText": "Choose an option",
-            "dropdownOptions": [{"value": "Yes", "text": "Yes"},
+	    "infoBalloonText": "See <a href='https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-download-vpndevicescript'> here</a> for downloading on-premise device configuration script.", "dropdownOptions": [{"value": "Yes", "text": "Yes"},
                                 {"value": "No", "text": "No"}],
             "required": true